apiato/apiato/docs/_docs/components/routes.md

 Checkout the [Authorization]({{ site.baseurl }}{% link _docs/features/authorization.md %}) Page.

-## Apply rate limiting:

-The API rate limiting middleware is applied to all the Module Endpoints by default, to edit the value check the `.env` file.
-To remove it edit the `app/Port/Routes/Traits/RoutesServiceProviderTrait.php` file `registerContainersApiRoutes` function.

 ### Difference between Public & Private routes files

 apiato has 2 types of endpoints, Public (External) mainly for third parties clients, and Private (Internal) for your own Apps.
 This will help generating separate documentations for each and keep your internal API private.